 The ceaseless march of technological advancement means a new and exciting way to watch your content is just around the corner.
-Be it HD, online players, 3D, multiroom services or via digital TV recorders, there are so many ways to keep up-to-date with your favourite shows.
+Be it HD, catch-up content, Virgin Media’s TV 360 experience, on the go viewing, multiroom services or via digital TV recorders, there are so many ways to keep up-to-date with your favourite shows.
 Most major TV providers offer these as paid-for or free extras, so you should factor that in when you’re making your decision.

-Currently there are four major providers that give you the option of bundling up your TV package in a broadband and TV bundle.
-If you use these services, this is a fantastic way both to simplify your billing and reduce your monthly expenses.
+Currently there are three major providers that give you the option of bundling up your TV package in a broadband and TV bundle: Virgin Media, Sky and BT.
+If you use multiple services, bundling is a fantastic way both to simplify your billing and reduce your monthly expenses.
 Companies like Sky and BT have very competitive TV prices, and offer both standard and fibre broadband, so you can match your speed with your needs.

 There are some great packages out there, but finding the right one for you is key to getting the best value.
 Here are some of our favourites for three different levels of TV viewer.

-This is one of the cheapest, widely available broadband, TV and phone bundles around.
-You get 70 Freeview TV and radio channels as well as BT Sport, and a weekend call plan.
+The Entertainment + Fibre deal is one of the cheapest, widely available broadband, TV and phone bundles around.
+You get over 100 Freeview TV and radio channels, a ton of premium TV and movie channels, including AMC (exclusive to BT in the UK), quick broadband internet and a landline.
+The Sport + Fibre deal offers the same but swaps out the film and TV content for premium sports channels.
 BT's TV packages are only available with BT broadband or fibre - you can choose which speed you want.
-You also get a YouView box and you can also add a range of on demand TV box sets.
+You also get a YouView box with recorder and you can also add a range of on demand TV box sets.

 This is a mid-level broadband, TV and phone bundle on offer from Virgin Media.
-It’s moderately priced and and you get over 150 channels including 11 HD channels, 10 Sky channels and a Virgin TV V6 box, so you can record, rewind and pause your content.
-You also get 100Mbps fibre optic broadband, perfect for those with families that spend a lot of time online, and an unlimited weekend call plan.
+It’s moderately priced and and you get over 150 channels including BT Sport in 4K Ultra HD and Sky channels in HD, a Virgin TV V6 box, so you can record, rewind and pause your content.
+You also get 213Mbps fibre optic broadband, perfect for those with families that spend a lot of time online.
+For a little extra each month, you can add on an unlimited weekend call plan.

 Sky TV offers the most extensive and varied range of TV currently on the market.
-Sky Entertainment is Sky's base TV package, although it is by no means basic, offering over 300 channels.
-You can choose to add a range of extras, including Sky Cinema, Sky Sports, Sky Kids Sky Box Sets and Sky HD.
-If you also want broadband you can choose from standard or fibre.
-Calls are pay-as-you-go as standard or you can pay for a calls package.
+Brilliant Sky Q & Superfast Broadband is Sky's basic TV package, although it is by no means basic, offering 200+ free-to-air channels.
+You can choose to add a range of extras, including Sky TV’s additional 150+ channels, Sky Cinema, Sky Sports, Sky Kids Sky Box Sets and Sky HD.
+If you also want broadband Sky offers reliable superfast fibre broadband.

 Before you set your heart on a package, check whether it is available in your area.
 Virgin Media sends its TV signals through its own network of cables, and availability is not yet guaranteed everywhere.
 Sky, on the other hand, delivers its signal via satellite, and is available to almost everyone.
 Equally, BT and TalkTalk use the broadband and phone cables to supply their TV services, so if you have a phone line, you can most likely get the TV service too.
 You can use our postcode checker at the top of the page to see what you can get.

 By coupling your TV package with a broadband deal, you are giving yourself access to a greater range of additional features that will improve your viewing capabilities.
 Most providers have access to a streaming service that lets you watch TV or films on demand.
-Also, features such as Sky Go let you watch your content on wireless devices around your house.
+Also, features such as Sky Go lets subscribers watch live and on demand Sky TV via an internet connection on the go.
 While not essential, having broadband is certainly preferable and will squeeze a bit more value from your package.

 Before you make your decision, ensure you’ve been through the options thoroughly to confirm you’ve made the right choice.
 Most of these packages come with 18-month contracts, which is a long time to spend with a TV deal you don’t like, so consider it thoroughly before you commit.